NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 The WEB4 OASIS API enables you to integrate your project with everything else (WEB2 & WEB3) such as all blockchains, holochain & much more.
 It also provides SSO, load balancing, auto failover, auto replication, zero downtime, zero lag, infinite players and much more!

-The WEB4 OASIS API seeks to connect anything to everything within the realms of current possibilities (including EOSIO, Ethereum, Solana, Holochain, SOLID, ActivityPub, IPFS, Telos, SEEDS, ThreeFold & many more!).
+Various OASIS API functions and services can be accessed with this API such as Authentication, Karma, Avatars, Data, SEEDS, Wallets/Keys & more...

+This allows you to bridge between all of WEB2 & WEB3 Holochain, IPFS, MongoDB, SQLLite, Neo4j, Solana, Ethereum, EOS & ThreeFold with many more coming soon such as COSMOS, Polkadot, Polygon, SOLID, ActivityPub, Near, Nexus, HIVE, CEPTR Pluggable Protocol, Fediverse, XMPP & many more! :) The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.
+If you wish to get involved and help build out any of these providers or any other you would like to see integrated please get in touch here: https://t.me/ourworldthegamechat.

+WEB 4 OASIS API is a fully distributed decentralised fault tolerant load balanced integrated API that runs across the full Internet acting as an abstraction layer over everything and serves as a network of networks.
 It is unity consciousnes expressed within the technical sphere.

-WEB 4 OASIS API is a fully distributed decentralised fault tolerant load balanced integrated API that runs across the full Internet acting as an abstraction layer over everything and serves as a network of networks.
+[The OASIS API is a global universal API that aims to connect anything to everything](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK#the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-) to eliminate walled gardens/silos.

+The core OASIS (Open Advanced Sensory Immersion System) API that powers Our World/One World and manages the central profile/avatar/karma system that other satellite apps/games/sites/services plug into it and share.
+This allows karma to be earnt in the satellite apps/games by doing good deeds or progressing self help apps for example.

 ### Best Of All Worlds